ZAHON/qwik-primitives/packages/primitives/src/components/dialog/README.md

 }
 ```

-### Style the dialog overlay
+### Style the overlay

 Use the `::backdrop` CSS pseudo-element to style `Dialog.Content` component overlay.
 The overlay can also be animated.
+Firefox currently does not support backdrop animations.
+The fallback for browsers that do not support animated backdrops is the same as a non-animated backdrop.

 ```tsx
 // index.tsx